 - Unsweetened applesauce.
 This is my latest and favorite substitute for oil in a salad dressing.
 I have used it as an oil substitute in baking for years, but until recently, I never thought of using it for a salad dressing.
 It works especially well when you process it in a blender because blending activates the pectin in the fruit, which in turn acts as a thickener.
 Also, the applesauce barely adds a flavor to the dressing, so it works well in dressings with a mild flavor.
 If you don’t have applesauce around, you can also use a peeled, cored, and chopped apple.
 Add it to the blender with the remaining ingredients and process it until smooth.

 - Nuts or seeds.
-Nuts and seeds like sunflower seeds add great heft to salad dressings.
-Most recipes suggest soaking them first and using them raw in your dressing so that they will add minimal flavor.
-But I prefer toasting my nuts and seeds—toasting gives an extra burst of flavor to any recipe.
-I do purchase my nuts and seeds raw for two reasons: 1) they keep longer, and 2) it keeps me from snacking on them mindlessly.
+Nuts and seeds such as sunflower seeds add great heft to salad dressings.
+Most recipes suggest soaking them first and using them raw in your dressing so that they will add minimal flavor, but I prefer toasting my nuts and seeds, as toasting gives an extra burst of flavor to any recipe.
+I do, however, purchase my nuts and seeds raw for two reasons: 1) they keep longer, and 2) it keeps me from snacking on them mindlessly.
 To use nuts and seeds in your recipe, you will need ¼ cup for most recipes calling for 1½ cups of liquid.
 You can adjust the quantity to your taste.

 - Avocado.
 Avocado is a popular emulsifier in salad dressings in part because it adds creaminess, and also, who doesn’t like avocado?
 There are two reasons I don’t use it more often: 1) it is so high in fat, and 2) I never know when my avocado is going to be perfectly ripe for a recipe (of course, you can freeze them when they are ripe and thaw them in the refrigerator before using them, but that requires thinking ahead).
 To use it in a recipe, you can substitute half as much avocado as the amount of oil that’s called for.
 And, of course, you need to process it in a blender or food processor to make it creamy.
 Replace the other half of the oil with some other liquid like water.